atkell/accomplishment-tracker/README.md

 Lessons learned in building a Chrome extension

 # what is it?
 Simply put, it is a way to track your accomplishments via a browser extension.
 The accomplishments are stored on your local machine via the Chrome browser storage API (https://developer.chrome.com/extensions/storage).
-Accomplishments are stored chronologically but are displayed in reverse order, with the newest item appearing first.
+Accomplishments are stored chronologically but are displayed from newest to oldest, top to bottom, and left to right.

 Current features include:
 * Add new item